zuozhenggh/learning-library/data-management-library/security/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![](./images/dms-039.png)

 12. Notice that the Sensitive Status of these columns is currently set to **Undefined**.
-Set the sensitive status of all columns to "Sensitive" that you want to mask.<br>
+Set the sensitive status of all columns to "Sensitive" that you want to mask.
-Select each identified sensitive column entry and click "**Set Sensitive Status**" menu item and then pick "**Sensitive**" sub menu item.<br>
+Select each identified sensitive column entry and click "**Set Sensitive Status**" menu item and then pick "**Sensitive**" sub menu item.
-Upon successful completion, you should see all "Undefined" labels toggle to "Sensitive".<br>
+Upon successful completion, you should see all "Undefined" labels toggle to "Sensitive".
 For this lab, select the `PAYMENT_ACCT_NO`, `EMAIL`, `FIRST_NAME`, `LAST_NAME` and `ROUTING_NUMBER`.

     ![](./images/dms-040.png)